kyma-project/nats-manager/docs/user/README.md

 NATS is an infrastructure that enables the exchange of data in form of messages.
 JetStream is a distributed persistence system providing more functionalities and higher qualities of service on top of 'Core NATS'.
 For further information about NATS and NATS JetStream, consult the [Official NATS Documentation](https://docs.nats.io/).

-Within Kyma, NATS is the backend needed for Eventing to process events and send them to subscribers.
+Within Kyma, NATS can be used as an backend for Eventing to process events and send them to subscribers.

 ## Documentation Overview